jekyll/minima/_posts/2019-09-23-font-resources.md

 ---
 layout: post
 title: "Font Resources"
-permalink: /font-resources
+subtitle: I worked on a tool to search and browse for fonts in my third semester at IDC.
+I'm documenting some interesting things I found here.
 tags: misc
 ---

-I worked on a tool to search and browse for fonts in my third semester at IDC.
 With an explosion in high quality open source fonts, there are more options available for designers and novices alike, and the aim was to create an interface that used a more ‘natural’ classification of fonts than the default classification of serif, sans-serif, display, handwritten/script and monospace used by most font sites like Google Fonts.

 I used a classification created by [O'Donovan et al](http://www.dgp.toronto.edu/~donovan/font/) as the basis for my tool.
 The paper provided ratings from 0-100 for 200 fonts on 37 attributes (like "warm", "legible", "attention-grabbing").
 I utilised a subset of these fonts available on Google Fonts, and removed some of the parameters to create [Font Finder](https://fontfinder.tech/).